Josh Donaldson Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.66 team ERA that ranks 24th among all MLB pitching staffs.
+- The Red Sox's 4.64 team ERA ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (82 total, 1.3 per game).
+- Red Sox pitchers combine to give up 84 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- In his last time out on Sunday against the Tampa Bay Rays, the right-hander went five innings, giving up four earned runs while surrendering five hits.
+- In his last time out on Monday, the right-hander threw six innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.